You know the saying "There's Always a Bigger Fish

 - Happens a couple times with rival spy agencies on Alias.
 Most notable in the early seasons with Sark and his "flexible loyalties."
 Most of his plans started with big successes, only for him to get caught or entwined in another spy's scheme.
 He'd then switch sides or at least pretend to, evoking a very temporary truce.
 Even the finale showed that his tendency to let whoever's conspiracy he collided with take precedence allowed him to be the only Big Bad to survive.

-- Person of Interest features two sets: the various power battles for control of New York and the conflict over control of The Machine.
+- Person of Interest features two sets: the various power battles for control of New York's criminal underworld and the conflict over control of The Machine.
+From time to time, the two sets will intersect for an even bigger collision.

 Manga and Anime